Becoming a member of the Network

 What other support is available for my Champions whilst they are training?

 There is a wide range of support available for your Digital Champions.
 This includes an active online forum with peer-to-peer support and a comprehensive range of resources and guides.
-We have a weekly online drop-in session to deal with any questions about the platform & their learning.
-Your Digital Champions can also join us on one of our monthly Digital Champion online meet-ups, which cover a wide range of topics from using the cloud to learning to help people manage their finances online.
+We have a monthly newsletter just for Champions, with resources, tips and training ideas.
+And they can can join us on one of our monthly Digital Champion online meet-ups.
+These cover a wide range of topics - from using the cloud to learning to help people manage their finances online.
+We often have guest experts running these drop-ins - for example AbilityNet ran a very popular recent session about accessibility.

 Project management support